 This policy applies to support that generally applies to Support Worker and People Seeking Support who are considered to be at low or no risk of COVID-19 as per the following:

 - Support Worker and Person Seeking Support do not have any symptoms of being unwell e.g. coughing, fevers, difficulty breathing, etc.

 The safety of our community is very important to us.
 We want to ensure that people with disability receive the support they need from support workers who are operating safely.
 If you have any concerns, please contact Hireup on 02 9113 5933 (9.30am-4pm Monday to Friday) or email us at: email@example.com.

 Hireup will continually monitor relevant information sources and update our policies as required.
 By following the below recommendations, you will be complying with Australian Government, and the World Health Organization's guidelines.
 Further information can be accessed at https://www.health.gov.au/.

 Protection Measures for Everyone

 You can reduce your chances of contracting or spreading COVID-19 by following some simple precautions:

-- When providing face to face support, we strongly recommend wearing a face mask which covers your mouth and nose when providing face to face support even when it is not mandated by government restrictions.
-Please note that it is mandatory to wear a face mask in Victoria, and a number of Local Government Areas in Queensland and NSW.
+- When providing face to face support, we strongly recommend wearing a face mask which covers your mouth and nose if you can not socially distance, even when it is not mandated by government restrictions.
+Please refer to Our Approach to PPE for the latest in PPE recommendations for each State and Territory.

 - Regularly and thoroughly wash your hands with soap and water including before and after eating and after going to the toilet.
 See below for more information on safe hand washing.

 - Carry an alcohol-based hand sanitizer when you are out of the home and clean your hands regularly.